measurement-kit/measurement-kit-node/Readme.md

 This repository contains the node.js bindings for MeasurementKit allowing you to use MeasurementKit from node.js directly.

+⚠️: This repository is currently discontinued.
+We may want to revive it in the furure, but at present you should not use this code.

 ## Setup

 To get a development environment setup ensure you have: